sartajChowdhury/EnvironmentMonitoringDevice/DHT/README.md

 # Contributing

 Contributions are welcome!
-Not only you’ll encourage the development of the library, but you’ll also learn how to best use the library and probably some C++ too
+Not only will you encourage the development of the library, but you’ll also learn how to best use the library and probably some C++ too

 Please read our [Code of Conduct](https://github.com/adafruit/DHT-sensor-library/blob/master/CODE_OF_CONDUCT.md>) before contributing to help this project stay welcoming.